What You May Not Know About Des Moines House Centipedes

 - During daytime, centipedes typically rest in secluded areas.
 It’s from these places that they invade rooms above the ground.

 - Centipedes enter through cracks in a foundation or through door sills.

 - For infestations, you need to reduce the amount of moisture, sealing entryway pathways to your house.

 - House centipedes lay their eggs in damp areas, such as underneath the bark of firewood on behind baseboards.

 - Don’t pick up house centipedes using your bare hands.

 - If a house centipede bites you and the bite penetrates through your skin, always consult a doctor or qualified medical professional.

-To get rid of centipedes, call a Miller Pest and Termite Control exterminator.
-Your pest control professional knows how to apply the proper treatments, whether it’s using residuals, dusts or monitor boards.
+Miller pest control professionals know how to apply the proper treatments, whether it’s using residuals, dusts or monitor boards.
 Please contact us for all your pest control needs.